efeminella/backbone-eventbroker/README.md

 });
 ```

-Alternately, Modules can simply define an "interests" property containing particular event/callback mappings of interests and register themselves with an `EventBroker`
+Alternatively, modules can define an "interests" property which provides specific event/callback mappings, allowing for declarative registration with an `EventBroker`:

 ``` javascript
 // Register event/callbacks based on a hash and associated context